After you’ve chosen the Best Linux Distro, now it’s the time to know how to install Linux.

-Now we will create them by clicking the plus button and choose about 12 GB or more as you need but not less than that for root partition, and choose mount type as / which stands for root and of course format will be Ext4.
+Now we will create them by clicking the plus button and choose about 12 GB or more as you need but not less than that for the root partition, and choose mount type as / which stands for root and of course format will be Ext4.

-Now we create a swap partition, choose the remaining free space and click the plus button and choose swap area as shown:
+Now we create a swap partition, choose the remaining free space and click the plus button and choose the swap area as shown:

 Then Create the swap area:

 Then click install now and agree about writing changes to disk:

 Now you choose the time zone and click continue the choose the language:

 Now you write your username and password and click continue: